stalin5/hello-world-test-repository/README.md

 # hello-world-test-repository

-my first repository
-This is my first rpository on github.
-I created this to make myself familir with github.
+This is my first repository on github.
+I created it to make myself familiar with github.